We host FemHack, the hackathon that challenges gender inequality in technology

 The event was organized and coordinated online by NUWE from our facilities, the coworking and flexible work spaces of Aticco Workspaces in the city of Barcelona.

-The Hackathon (or programming competition) was designed to be suitable for all levels and offered competition in the following categories Web, Mobile and/or Data Development.
-The tests consisted of an individual challenge and another group challengeThe tests consisted of an individual and a group challenge, in which participants from different modalities had to join together to achieve the best score.
+The Hackathon (or programming competition) was designed to be suitable for all levels and offered competition in the Web, Mobile and/or Data Development modalities.
+The tests consisted of an individual challenge and another group challenge, in which participants from different modalities had to unite to achieve the best score.

-Our innovation director participated as a speaker at the FemHack hackathon.
+Our innovation director participated as a speaker at the FemHack hackathon

 - Celia Lozano Grijalba (Bosonit)